-Political science internships include, but are not limited to, working in law firms, various court systems, nonprofit social welfare organizations, government offices, political party organizations, or political campaigns.
+Political science internships must be related to your degree.
+This includes, but is not limited to, working in law firms, various court systems, nonprofit social welfare organizations, government offices, political party organizations, or political campaigns.
 If you have questions about a specific internship possibility, please contact the Internship Program Coordinator, Dr. Bekafigo.

 What class will give me credit for my internship and when can I register?

-You may receive credit for POS408.
+You may receive credit for POS408 (Fieldwork Experience) which will satisfy your Experience of Difference requirement..
 You must have an internship before you can register for the credit.
-Fill out the application and drop it by Dr. Bekafigo’s office (SBS Castro 212) or leave it with someone in the Politics & International Affairs office.
+Fill out the application and email it to Dr. Bekafigo at firstname.lastname@example.org or drop by her office (SBS Castro 212).
 You must sign up for the credit BEFORE you start your internship.
 Credit may be earned for the summer, fall, and spring semesters.
 Credit will not be earned retroactively.
 Internships are graded Pass/Fail.